TopBiketoursPortugal/TopBikeToursPortugal/content/pages/about/index.en.md

     image: /img/joão-natal-bicycle-guide-2-1-.jpg
     name: João Natal
     role: Guide
-  - bio: Born in Espinho in 1988, José has a degree in Management and Planning in Tourism.
-In sports, José played professional roller hockey and adventure sports.
-The great passion of José is travelling and experiencing different cultures, applying that knowledge to Top Bike tours Portugal business.
-      José speaks fluent English, Spanish, French and Portuguese, having extensive experience as a guide for city tours and cycling holidays.
-José is now the owner of a company and works with little kids after classes.
+  - bio: Born in Espinho in 1982, João Ribeiro has a degree in Management and Planning in Tourism.
+In sports, João played professional roller hockey plus some Swimming and Volleyball.
+The great passion of João is travelling and experiencing different cultures, applying that knowledge to Top Bike tours Portugal business, he is also a master Olive oil sommelier.
+João speaks fluent English, Spanish, French and Portuguese, having extensive experience as a guide for city tours and cycling holidays.
-      When available he participates in guided bike tours.
-    image: /img/josé.jpg
+    image: /img/joao-ribeiro-cycling-guide.jpg
-    name: José Nogueira
+    name: João Ribeiro
     role: Guide
   - bio: '"Born in 1962, Pedro used to work on the banking business.
 "I dedicate myself now to my old passion : cycling".
 Pedro started working at the age